ParamveerChattha/StarClinic/README.md

 Hi, this is a sample project for inhouse use. its under development the UI can be accessed @ https://lively-syrniki-51f118.netlify.app/

+It an information page for a dental clinic. the Patients could book an appointment (currently dummy), find the available services, feedbacks of other patients and the contact details

 More is coming up. :)

+# Upcoming Features:

+1 - Working model of apointments..
+2 - Patients could give feedbacks, which will be made live.
+3 - Admin can choose the feedbacks. :)
+4 - Services Icons to show description
+5 - Navbar to look better
+6 - Unit tests. :)

 # Getting Started with Create React App